Kate Box: Screen

 Box played a leading role in the "Tasmanian noir crime comedy" TV series, Deadloch, written by Kate McCartney and Kate McLennan.
 The eight-part series by Australian Amazon Original was released in 2023 to positive reviews.
 Box revealed in an interview in August 2024 that she had originally auditioned for the part of Eddie Redcliffe.

 Box appears in the SBS anthology series Erotic Stories (2023), in the episode "The Deluge", as Cara.

 In November 2023 Box was announced for the upcoming ABC television series Ladies in Black.

 Box plays Dr Brennan in the seven-part Netflix adaptation of Trent Dalton's novel Boy Swallows Universe, aired in January 2024.

-Box during the 2024 AACTA awards won the award for Best Acting in a Narrative Comedy for her role in Amazon series Deadloch, Box also delivered a rousing speech for her award win and also said "we are the stories we tell and the one's we don't."
+Box during the 2024 AACTA awards won the award for Best Acting in a Narrative Comedy for her role in Amazon series Deadloch, Box also delivered a rousing speech for her award win and also said "we are the stories we tell and the ones we don't."
 Box also used her speech to call for a ceasefire in Gaza and her speech went viral over the following days.

 On 9 July 2024, Deadloch would be renewed for another season with Box to reprise the role of Dulcie Collins.
 On 4 September, it was announced that Box was named as part of the cast for SBS drama series Four Years Later.
 In 2025, Box would appear in the short film Date 3.
 On 5 November 2025, Box was named in the cast for upcoming film Croak.
 On 20 November during ABC's upfronts Box was named for the 2026 series Dustfall.

+On 13 April 2026, Box was announced in the cast for upcoming movie Runner.
+On 24 July 2026, Binge announced that Box was a part of the cast of the new Wentworth spinoff Wentworth: Halfway Home.

 Personal life

 Box is openly gay.
-Since meeting at a playwright's conference in 2009, she had been in a relationship with writer and actor Jada Alberts, who also appeared in Wentworth from 2013 to 2014.
+Since meeting at a playwright's conference in 2009, she has been in a relationship with writer and actor Jada Alberts, who also appeared in Wentworth from 2013 to 2014.
 They live with their three daughters in a "really affectionate household" in Sydney.
-In October 2020 they were considering a move back to Adelaide, but as of October 2023 were still in Sydney.
-During an interview in 2024, Box had said she had taken 8 months away from acting to look after the kids.
+In October 2020, they were considering a move back to Adelaide but, as of October 2023, were still in Sydney.
+During an interview in 2024, Box said she had taken eight months away from acting to look after the kids.

 She is a close friend of director Sophie Hyde.